Is Soccer Really Safer Than Football? Concussion Experts Aren’t So Sure

 “People don’t realize how physical soccer is,” goalkeeper Erica Bulzomi, a senior who said she suffered two concussions, told Newsday.
 “Some of my guy friends who play football, they will say, ‘Oh, soccer is barely even a contact sport, you guys don’t get hit as much.’
 But all you have to do is look at the bumps and bruises on any girl that plays soccer, any boy that plays soccer, and you’ll see how physical the game is.”

 The perception that soccer is safer is widespread, but experts say the sport can be equally as dangerous.
-This is especially true when it comes to brain injuries.
+A premises liability attorney with accident and injury claims specialization as well, said that this is especially true when it comes to brain injuries.

 “We’ve known this for years, but parents are oblivious,” said Tim McGuine, a sports medicine researcher at the University of Wisconsin School of Medicine and Public Health.
 “I hear parents say without batting an eye that they won’t let their kid play football, and I always ask them, ‘But will you let your daughter play soccer?’ ”